Payment and Reimbursement

 physiologist will give you some weight

-your program.
-At session 3, you will discuss
+At session 3, you will discuss how your

-any modifications need to be made.
-Session 4
+modifications need to be made.
+Session 4, we

 Do I need